demeteor/Crashcontrol/README.md

-# Crashcontrol
+# Crashcontrol 2.0.1

-One of my Maters Project.
+To be done #Soon. updating application at the momment